 It is vital for students to be educated in an environment that is most appropriate for them.
-From Inclusion to Self-Contained, there are many environments to consider when teaching special education students as well as whether or not they should be exposed to the common core standards.
+From Inclusion to Self-Contained classrooms, there are many environments to consider when teaching special education students.

-Let’s start with taking a look into inclusion services.
 As a child goes through the special education identification process and is found eligible for services, it is essential for the team to come together to create an Individuals Education Plan (IEP) that meets the needs of that specific student.
-During the IEP meeting, it is crucial that all stakeholders are involved in the development of the individualized education plan, by contributing input, ideas, and agreeing on the plan.

 During the development process, it is up to the team to create a plan that meets the needs of the specific student.
 In this plan, all individuals involved will determine the appropriate level of services and the least restrictive environment to best support each child.